 I'd have expected that since the layer has a different name, it wouldn't have replaced the existing layer (regardless of the state of the "replace" checkbox).

-#1 Updated by Hugo Mercier over 4 years ago
+#1 Updated by Hugo Mercier about 7 years ago

 Thanks for your feedback.

 I am thinking, in terms of UI it could be better to forget this "replace" checkbox and use the name of the layer as you mentioned:

 - if the name is the same, ask the user if he is sure to replace it

 - if the name is different, create a new one

 #2 Updated by Nyall Dawson about 7 years ago